Los Angeles Master Chorale: With the Hollywood Bowl Orchestra

+Filmography and Television

 Motion pictures

 Salamunovich also conducted the Los Angeles Master Chorale on the soundtracks of numerous major motion pictures, including A.I.
 Artificial Intelligence, My Best Friend's Wedding, Bram Stoker's Dracula, The Sum of All Fears and Waterworld.
 Gershon conducted the Chorale on the soundtracks for the motion pictures Lady in the Water, License to Wed, Charlie Wilson's War, I Am Legend, and Star Wars: The Last Jedi.

+Voices of the Los Angeles Master Chorale have also been featured in such films as Star Wars: The Rise of Skywalker, How to Train Your Dragon (2025) and Superman (2025).

+Live Television

+The Los Angeles Master Chorale performed at the 97th Academy Awards, performing the "Lacrimosa" from Mozart’s Requiem in D minor, K. 626, during the "In Memoriam" segment of the Oscars.
+They also performed alongside Ariana Grande and Cynthia Erivo, the stars of the 2024 film Wicked, joining them in singing the film's iconic "Defying Gravity."